Interactions of Neutrino Wave Packets: Conclusions

 While we have considered the effects of including more allowed momentum states in our simulations of the neutrino interaction, we have not yet comprehensively probed the effects of including more neutrinos occupying those states in simulations simultaneously.
-As such, the consequences of this analysis through the lens of a many-body theory still need to be seen in future work.
-Nevertheless, we maintain that an analysis with two neutrinos can say much about the physics of this interaction.
+As such, the consequences of this analysis through the lens of a many-body theory still need to be seen in future work. {The evolution of more than two interacting neutrino wave packets could be much more complicated to predict, yet it could induce more intricate or emergent behaviors yet to be uncovered; without further study, we cannot yet say what consequences the inclusion of wave packet nature would have on many-body neutrino physics. } Nevertheless, we maintain that an analysis with two neutrinos can say much about the physics of this interaction.
 The interaction of neutrinos with antineutrinos is not directly addressed in our analysis and opens up greater complexity to be investigated, as would an explicit treatment of the spin nature of neutrinos and antineutrinos alike.
 Although the generalization of our analysis to arbitrary numbers of neutrino flavors is straightforward since we did not depend upon a choice of $N_f$ in this work, there may be more features of entanglement between momenta and flavor yet to be appreciated.